stratux/stratux-setup/README.md

 Why use a setup script rather than an image to install stratux?

 For most, the stratux image is what you should use for your installation.
-The setup script does offer the ability to use stratux on almost any Linux distro that'll run on your preferred board with a fairly straightforward way to add support for additional Linux boards beyond an RPi2 or RPi3.
+With that said, the setup script does offer the ability to use stratux on almost any Linux distro that'll run on your preferred board with a fairly straightforward way to add support for additional Linux boards beyond an RPi2 or RPi3.

 Tested on RPi2, Raspbian Jessie, Jessie Lite (requires image resize), and Odroid-C2 Ubuntu64-16.04lts-mate.

-Note, this script checkouts the revision that corresponds to the latest stratux release, if you want to run the bleeding edge stratux code comment out the "git checkout" line in the stratux-setup.sh file:  git checkout v0.8r1
+Note, this script checks out the stratux revision that corresponds to the latest release, if you'd' like to run the bleeding edge stratux code comment out the "git checkout" line in the stratux-setup.sh file:  git checkout v0.8r1

-Note, you can go back to any previous stratux revision by opening a command line prompt in /root/stratux, issuing a "git checkout" command and running "make all" then "make install."
+Note, you can go back to any previous stratux version by opening a command line prompt in /root/stratux, issuing a "git checkout some-rev" command and running "make all" then "make install."
 E.g.

     # cd /root/stratux
     # service stratux stop